cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

-Packed item references in the newly constructed (low-numbered) parts of the table need to be interpreted in the number space of that table (which includes the, now higher-numbered inherited parts), while references in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.
+Packed item references in the newly constructed (low-numbered) parts of the table need to be interpreted in the number space of that table (which includes the, now higher-numbered, inherited parts), while references in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.